INSPIRING AND CONNECTING PEOPLE EVERYWHERE THROUGH THE POWER OF BASKETBALL.

 Media Operations & Technology manages the operation and distribution of NBA TV and the global distribution of NBA Entertainment (NBAE) programming.
 This department is also responsible for domestic and international satellite operations, NBAE studio operations, and digital media operations and encoding.
 The team also collects, catalogues, stores, archives and retrieves all NBA assets, and collects and distributes nightly data from arenas across all three leagues.

-The NBA Development League is the NBA’s official minor league, preparing players, coaches, officials, trainers, and front-office staff for the NBA while acting as the league’s research and development laboratory.
-Featuring 19 teams with one-to-one affiliations with NBA franchises for the first time ever during 2015-16 season, the league offers elite professional basketball at an affordable price in a fun, family-friendly atmosphere.
+The NBA G League is the NBA’s official minor league, preparing players, coaches, officials, trainers, and front-office staff for the NBA while acting as the league’s research and development laboratory.
+Featuring 26 teams with one-to-one affiliations with NBA franchises for the first time ever during the 2017-18 season, the league offers elite professional basketball at an affordable price in a fun, family-friendly atmosphere.

-Security is responsible for maintaining the integrity of NBA, WNBA, and NBA D-League games.
+Security is responsible for maintaining the integrity of NBA, WNBA, 2K League and NBA G League games.
 The department designs, develops, and executes security plans and programs to provide a safe and secure environment globally, protecting players, fans, and employees at league offices, arenas, and special events.
 The department’s goal is a safe and secure NBA for all.

 Social Responsibility & Player Programs